5 Vyond Video Makeovers to Inspire You in 2025 | REGISTER NOW

 Humans are visual creatures.
 Through evolution, our ancestors developed the ability to detect and interpret color, which allowed them to survive.
 For example, early humans who could recognize the red of fire could understand that the color signaled scorching heat.

 In our need to survive, we developed shared responses to colors that still exist today.
 In a 1994 UCLA study, researchers found that colors impacted peoples’ emotions in similar ways.
 Blues and blue-greens inspired pleasant reactions while yellow and yellow-greens caused unpleasant reactions.
+At the same time, humans have developed unique associations with colors, depending on their environment.
+Colors, for example, are often interpreted differently across cultures. *

 Taking into account both universal and unique color perceptions, you can use color to make your audience feel a certain way about your brand.
 To do this, you should understand common emotional responses to color and how the context of your industry may impact color interpretations.
 Applying this knowledge, you can predict how your target audience will perceive different colors and find the right hues and shades to connect with your audience.